Coup de Chance poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Fanny makes the active choice to begin an affair with Alain.
 She crosses the line from innocent reconnection to adultery, entering a new world of passion, risk, and deception., moving from reaction to action.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Jean murders Alain, staging it as a hiking accident.
 The literal death - Alain pushed off a cliff.
 Fanny's chance at authentic love is destroyed.
-The "whiff of death" is absolutely literal in this noir-inflected tragedy., demonstrates the protagonist at their lowest point.
+The "whiff of death" is absolutely literal in this noir-inflected tragedy., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Fanny discovers evidence or realizes the truth - Jean murdered Alain.
 The revelation transforms everything: her marriage is not just loveless but lethal.
 She understands she is trapped with a murderer., demonstrating the transformation achieved throughout the journey.